Senior Information

 Graduation Products

-• Guest forms are due by May 8.
-Please contact our Student Life Director Mrs. Lynn Collom with any questions about Prom.
+• Please contact our Student Life Director, Mrs. Lynn Collom with any questions about Prom.

 • The Moscars event celebrates our Senior Mock Elections and is student organized.
 The event is for students only.

-• This year students have decided that the dress code is black tie with the red carpet starting at 6:30pm and the main event starting at 7pm in the Auditorium.
+• Dress code is dressy with the red carpet starting at 6:30pm and the main event starting at 7pm in the Auditorium.

-• AP Tests for AP classes will take place April 29 to May 19, depending on the class, and some testing may take place off site.
+• AP Tests for AP classes will take place May 4-15, depending on the class, and some testing may take place off site.
 For questions about AP testing, please contact Mr. Stolpa.

 • We are continuing the long-standing tradition of the senior students organizing a breakfast tailgate prior to the start of the school day.
 This takes place in the student parking lot on the seniors’ official last day of classes.